Current status

 Project description

-Because of environmentally sensitive and protected riparian and habitat areas in the park, only one acre can be developed without costly mitigation.
+Because of sensitive and habitats found on the property, only one acre can be developed.

 The approved draft concept plan, which was developed with input from park neighbors, includes:

-- Small playground with equipment appropriate for multiple ages.
+• A small playground with equipment for multiple age groups.

 Approved concept plan (June 2011) (PDF)